go-echarts/go-echarts/README.md

 v1 and v2 are incompatible which means that you cannot upgrade go-echarts from v1 to v2 smoothly.
 But I think it is worth trying that new version.

+Especially, we choose release the `rc` version before a standard release.
+The `rc` version may contains little update changes, if you use the `rc` version, maybe needs little adjust.

 ### ✨ Features

 * Clean and comprehensive API.